 Do you agree with our selections?
 Let us know.
 We personally can’t wait to see what Halloween Horror Nights 2022 has in store for us this year!
 With any luck, some new favorites will emerge this Halloween season.
 Halloween Horror Nights runs on select nights from September 2 through October 31, 2022.

 Find out everything you ever wanted to know about HHN – plus more! – in our insider’s guide.
-And then discuss it all with 125,000+ other Universal die-hard fans in our Orlando Informer Community on Facebook.
-And be sure to follow Orlando Informer on Facebook, Twitter, and Instagram for the latest news, tips, and rumors at Universal Orlando, Walt Disney World, and other Orlando attractions.
+And then discuss it all with 150,000+ other Universal die-hard fans in our Orlando Informer Community on Facebook.
+And be sure to follow Orlando Informer on Facebook, Twitter, and Instagram for the latest news, tips, and more at Universal Orlando, Walt Disney World, and other Orlando attractions.